Chanakya: Learning Runtime Decisions for Adaptive Real-Time Perception: Experiments and Results

 \section{Experiments and Results}

 We analyse and evaluate \pname through the following experiments.
 We employ sAP metric~\cite{li2020towards} that coherently evaluates real-time perception, combining latency and accuracy into a single metric.
 It is non-trivial to compare traditional systems that use mAP and latency for evaluation as their algorithms would require major modifications.
 However, we do augment one such method, AdaScale~\cite{chin2019adascale} by incorporating Kalman Filter and our scheduler.
 Apart from this, we compare our approach with static policies obtained from benchmarking.
 Please note \pname's improvements are complementary and in addition to the system components themselves, newer models would lead to further improvements.
-All the results are reported on Argoverse-HD, additional results on Imagenet-VID can viewed in Appendix~\ref{appendix:impl}, along with implementation details.
+All the results are reported on Argoverse-HD, unless stated otherwise.